... "user_parameters": { "runtime_filters": [], "parameters" : [], "runtime_sorts": [] }

 |

-The request for a token with ABAC details can persist the set of filters and parameter values to the user’s user_parameters
+The request for a token with ABAC details can persist the set of filters and Parameter values to the user’s user_parameters

 property, after which all sessions and scheduled reports will use the persisted values.